- Best Time to Visit Maguri Beel Wetland

 Winters from November to the end of March is the best time for Winter migrants.

-Highlight Species - Maguri Beel Wetland
+Highlight Species of Maguri Beel Wetland

 - Fulvous Whistling Duck